deepraining/lila/docs/config/out.md

-# use out resolve alias temporarily
+# Project config - outResolveAlias

 the same as `resolveAlias`, but mainly for below occasions: